AaradhyaGitHub/React-PM-CRUD-App/docs/07_outsourcing_button.md

 ## 3. Creating `Button.jsx`

-Since we use similar styled buttons in both `NewProject.jsx` and `ProjectsSidebar.jsx`, we outsourced the button component for reusability.
+Since we use similar styled buttons in both `NewProject.jsx` and `ProjectSidebar.jsx`, we outsourced the button component for reusability.

 ### `Button.jsx`